CCEW NSW: The 7-Day Rule, Who Must Issue It, and How to Avoid Penalties

 For businesses working across both NSW and VIC (or other states), your job management system should prompt the appropriate certificate type based on the job’s state — CES for VIC, CCEW for NSW, CoTC for QLD.

-3. Wrong contractor name Use the exact business name as it appears on your Fair Trading contractor licence — not a trading name or abbreviation.
+3. Wrong contractor name or licence number The CCEW must use the exact business name as it appears on your NSW Fair Trading contractor licence — not a trading name, abbreviation, or the individual electrician’s name.
+A CCEW issued under a trading name not matching the registered licence name is technically defective.

 Consequences of Non-Compliance